Esgorhannoth/koneko/Readme.md

 ```

 <a name="quotations">
-## Qutation
+## Qutations
 </a>

-Sometimes we need not to evaluate a word right now.
+Sometimes we need not evaluate a word right now.
 We can put the word (or several words) on stack in "quotes".
 ```forth
 > "Wild Wild Guest" say
 Wild Wild Guest